Should we be eating carbohydrates?

 When I think carbohydrates, I default to bread, rice, pizza, pasta, etc. I don’t always think yogurt, grapes, green beans, strawberries, etc. So let’s get straight to the point on this one – not all carbs are bad!
 Carbs are one of the main macronutrients needed by your body, but are also the ones that bring up the most debate.
 One of the reasons controversy and confusion surround carbs is because the category is so broad.
 You will find sugar, starches, and fiber all in one family.
 Your body needs carbohydrates.
 With them your brain, muscles, and body systems would struggle to function.

-For the general population, 45 to 65 percent of your entire intake should come from carbs.
 This does not mean to fill up on sugary, processed foods.
 Successful integration of carbohydrates into a healthy lifestyle must center on whole carbs.
 This means carbs found in their most natural and unrefined form.
 Not only do these foods fit into a healthy lifestyle, but they are overflowing with other nutrients such as fiber, antioxidants, phytochemicals, and vitamins.

 Carbohydrates are the body’s preferred source of fuel, craved by the brain and muscles to supply energy.
 It is true that restricting carbohydrates can lead to weight loss, but it is not a long-term solution and can cause serious damage to the body.
 Many studies have proven that a long-term, low-carbohydrate diet shows no weight loss benefit after 3-6 months.